 The candidate's Ph.D. studies, including comprehensive examination and dissertation, are conducted under the supervision of a Ph.D. committee.
 The Ph.D. committee is composed of at least four members of the graduate faculty, at least two of whom must be criminology tenure-line faculty and one of whom must be from outside the Department of Sociology and Criminology.
-One criminology tenure-line faculty member is designated chair of the Ph.D. committee; ordinarily this person also serves as general adviser and director of the dissertation.
+One criminology tenure-line faculty member is designated chair of the Ph.D. committee; ordinarily this person also serves as main adviser of the dissertation.
 The process of Ph.D. committee formation begins with the student obtaining the consent of the faculty members the student would like to have appointed.
-The student then submits to the Graduate Officer the names of each faculty member along with a description of the role to be played by each on the committee.
-This submission will be reviewed by the Graduate Officer.
+The student then submits to the Director of Graduate Studies the names of each faculty member along with a description of the role to be played by each on the committee.
+This submission will be reviewed by the Director of Graduate Studies.
 If approved, the proposed committee will be submitted for final approval by the Graduate School.
 Students must identify and convene their Ph.D. committee no later than one semester following their Qualifying Evaluation.
+Review the GCAC-602 Ph.D.
+Committee Formation, Composition, and Review - Research Doctorate policy for more information.

-Course Requirements (See Appendix B for Checklist)
+Course Requirements (See Appendix A or B for Checklist)

 For the Ph.D. in Criminology at Penn State, a minimum of 30 course credits (including thesis credits) are required beyond the M.A. degree.
 No more than three of these credits may be for Individual Studies (CRIM 596).
-Please note that the allowed Individual Studies (CRIM 596) credits count toward the 12 ELECTIVE credits and not the 6 REQUIRED seminar credits.
+Please note that the allowed Individual Studies (CRIM 596) credits count toward the 12 elective credits and not the 6 required CRIM seminar credits.
 All Ph.D. candidates also must have completed all courses required for the M.A. degree in Criminology at Penn State, or their equivalent.